Hillsdale College: 21st century

 In 2012, Hillsdale founded the Van Andel Graduate School for Statesmanship on its Michigan campus offering both an M.A. and PhD in Politics.
 Its first M.A. students graduated in 2014, and its first PhD students graduated in 2018.
 In 2020, Hillsdale founded the Van Andel Graduate School of Government on its DC campus offering an M.A. in government.
 In 2022, Hillsdale founded its Graduate School of Classical Education offering an M.A. in Classical Education.

 In 2013, Arnn was criticized for remarks about ethnic minorities he made while testifying before the Michigan legislature, against the Common Core curriculum standards.
 Expressing concern about government interference with educational institutions, he noted having received a letter from the state Department of Education early in his presidency that said his college "violated the standards for diversity."
 He added, "because we didn't have enough dark ones, I guess, is what they meant."
 After being criticized for calling minorities "dark ones," Arnn explained that he was referring to "dark faces".
 He stated: "The State of Michigan sent a group of people down to my campus, with clipboards ... to look at the colors of people's faces and write down what they saw.
 We don't keep records of that information.
 What were they looking for besides dark ones?"
 Michigan House Democratic Leader Tim Greimel condemned Arnn's comments, calling them "offensive", "inflammatory and bigoted", and asked for an apology.
 In response, the college issued a statement apologizing for Arnn's remark, while reiterating his concern about "state-endorsed racism", as Arnn called affirmative action.

 In 2019, S. Prestley Blake donated his former home, an exact replica of Thomas Jefferson's Monticello, in Somers, Connecticut to Hillsdale College.
 In May 2021, Hillsdale dedicated the property as the Blake Center for Faith and Freedom.
 In November 2021, Hillsdale purchased land in Placer County, California for nearly $6M with plans for a new educational center.

-The college is at the center of a national political and cultural debate about K–12 curriculum, since it regards "history as politics by other means".
+The college has been at the center of a national political and cultural debate about K–12 curriculum.

 Hillsdale College is a member of the advisory board of Project 2025, a collection of conservative and right-wing policy proposals from The Heritage Foundation to reshape the United States federal government and consolidate executive power, since Trump won the 2024 presidential election.

+Game show host Pat Sajak has served as the chairman of the board of trustees since April, 2019.

 Academics

 Undergraduate admissions

-In 2023, Hillsdale College accepted 20.6% of undergraduate applicants, the 79th lowest rate in the US.
+In 2023, Hillsdale College accepted 20.6% of undergraduate applicants.
 Admitted applicants had an average 3.93 GPA (over 60% had 4.0 GPAs) and, on average, scored 1430 on the SAT or 31 on the ACT.